-This sections summarizes the main points into an action plan that you can follow if you want to purge and/or partition the dehydration store.
-Note that purging and partitioning are optional.
-Oracle SOA Suite does not require it; it is only needed if the data is consuming too much space or you have some other reason for removing the data.
+This section summarizes the main points into an action plan that you can follow to purge and partition the dehydration store.
+Purging is an essential part of any plan and should be performed when data is consuming too much space or you have some other reason for removing the data.